fsmb/api-docs/docs/paging-sorting.md

 | pageSize | number | Page size |
 | totalItems| number | Total items available (used for calculating total pages) |

-The actual response is stored in the `data` field as an array of objects.
+The actual response is stored in the `items` field as an array of objects.

 ### Client Side Paging